-You can rent horses at farm Snorrastaðir and go on riding tours ranging between one and three hours, for example to Löngufjörur or to the Eldborg lava field.
+You can rent horses at farm Snorrastaðir during the summer months and go on riding tours ranging between one and three hours, for example to Löngufjörur or to the Eldborg lava field.
 The horses are well trained and all riders are paired with horses befitting their experience.
 Fishing permits (salmon, trout).
 Varied hiking routes.
 The nearest golf courses are by Borgarnes (Hamarsvöllur, 38 km / 23.5 mi), a popular 18-hole course, and at Langaholt (55 km / 34 mi), a fun course with challenging hazards.
 The nearest town is Borgarnes (38 km / 23 mi), where you will find a good swimming pool, shops and supermarkets, museums and various tourism services.
 There’s also a good pool in town Stykkishólmur (65 km / 40 mi), as well as shops and various activities.
 For whale watching tours, head to Ólafsvík (70 km / 43.5 mi), where Sæferðir offer a range of interesting tours.

 Eldborg – art by lava

 Many consider Eldborg, a protected site since 1974, the most beautifully shaped crater in Iceland.
 A scoria crater, it stands 60 metres above the surrounding lava field.
 The elliptic crater is 200 metres in diameter and 50 metres deep (656 ft. and 164 ft. respectively), and probably erupted during the early 10th century.
 Walking is the easiest way to reach Eldborg from Snorrastaðir, and the route is about 2.5 km (1.5 mi).
 It’s possible to hike all the way up to the edge of the crater, and then circumnavigate it.